mdenjamulislam/full-stack-assignment-2-git/learnings.md

 ### Conflicts
 Conflicts occur when changes in different branches interfere with each other.
 These need to be resolved manually by the developer.

+# 2 More things
+## Collaborator
+A collaborator is a person who has been generated permissions to contribute directly to a repository.
+Collaborators can push changes, create and merge pull requests, and manage issues and projects within the repository, depending on the permissions assigned to them.

+## GitHub Page
+A GitHub Page is a static website hosting service provided by GitHub.
+It allows you to serve static content (HTML, CSS, JavaScript, images, etc.) directly from a GitHub repository.
+This service is commonly used for hosting personal blogs, project documentation, and even full websites.